jsverse/transloco-keys-manager/BREAKING_CHANGES.md

+# Transloco Keys Manager V6

+All the debug namespaces are now prefixed with `tkm:` to avoid conflicts with other libraries.

 # Transloco Keys Manager V5

 The source root is now only prefixed to the **default** config, which means you need to write the full path relative to